Infobellit-Solutions-Pvt-Ltd/EchoSwift/README.md

 ```
 This command will:
 - Download the filtered ShareGPT dataset from Huggingface
-- Creates a default `config.json` file in your working directory
+- Create a default `config.json` file in your working directory

 ### 2. Configure the Benchmark